Laser Cutting a Part

 - Note the locations of the nearest fire extinguisher, electrical emergency stop (the red button with yellow cap located on the wall by the double doors), first aid kit, and laser cutter emergency stop.

-- If your material catches on fire or the laser cutter starts making noises it shouldn’t, press the red Emergency Stop in the panel on the right side of the laser cutter.
+- If your material catches on fire, press the red Emergency Stop in the panel on the right side of the laser cutter.

 - You can usually blow out small flames in cardboard.
 Acrylic will sometimes generate a brief flame that burns out quickly.
 Never use polycarbonate; it will burn.